airbus/scikit-decide/README.md

 - Mountain Car continuous -> CGP: Cartesian Genetic Programming
 - ATARI Pacman -> Random walk

-**Warning**: some domains/solvers might require extra manual setup steps to work at 100%.
-In the future, each scikit-decide hub entry might have a dedicated help page to list them, but in the meantime please refer to this:
+> **Warning**: some domains/solvers might require extra manual setup steps to work at 100%.
+> In the future, each scikit-decide hub entry might have a dedicated help page to list them, but in the meantime please refer to this:

-- [domain] OpenAI Gym ones -> [gym](http://gym.openai.com/docs/#installation) for loading Gym environments not included by default
+> - OpenAI Gym domains: [OpenAI Gym](http://gym.openai.com/docs/#installation) for loading Gym environments not included by default (e.g. atari games).
-- [solver] PPO: Proximal Policy Optimization -> see [Stable Baselines installation](https://stable-baselines.readthedocs.io/en/master/guide/install.html)
-- [solver] IW: Iterated Width search (same for AOstar, Astar, BFWS) -> special C++ compilation (see Installation 2.c. above)

 ## Unit tests